Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 - Feature selection
 - Feature engineering

-### **4.2.1 Scaling**
+### **Scaling**

 A part of feature engineering.
-In order to get the most accurate results from any given model, it's best to scale all data used to equal levels.
+In order to get the most accurate results from any given model, it's best to scale all data used to equal levels in order to now skew output results in favor of larger input values.
 There are several equations to rescale data, below follows one specific example in code.

 ---